stefanobartoletti/eslint-config/README.md

 }
 ```

-For more settings, check out the VS Code support section in [antfu/eslint-config](https://github.com/antfu/eslint-config#vs-code-support-auto-fix)
+For more settings, check the "VS Code support" section in [antfu/eslint-config](https://github.com/antfu/eslint-config#vs-code-support-auto-fix)

 ## 🤝 Contributing